robwilkerson/CakePHP-Audit-Log-Plugin/README.md

 ### Callbacks

 The plugin offers multiple [Callbacks](http://book.cakephp.org/2.0/en/models/callback-methods.html) that allow the execution of additional logic before or after an operation of this Plugin.

+To add a custom Callback create a method with one of the names listed below in your audited model.

 #### afterAuditCreate
 ###### afterAuditCreate(Model $Model)